Adding MELFA

 The system configuration when using Mitsubishi Electric FA allows for configuring a MELFA device within the Workbench.
 The displayed items vary depending on the selected device and communication path.

-MELFA devices can only be edited when disabled.
+- MELFA devices can only be edited when disabled.
 When the device is activated, settings cannot be changed until the device is disabled.
-See Activate and Disable.
+See Activating and Disabling a Mitsubishi FA Device.

-This MELFA connection supports not only normal device readout but also readout by CPU buffer memory extension function.
+In addition to normal device readout, this MELFA connection also supports the readout by CPU buffer memory extension function.
 To retrieve the data of MELFA devices through the CPU buffer memory extension function, it is necessary to configure the CPU buffer memory expansion function in MELSEC and MELFA.
-This can be done by changing the robot parameter setting "IQMEM."
-The parameter "IQMEM" for selecting the CPU buffer memory expansion function is 16-bit data.
+This can be done by changing the "IQMEM" robot parameter setting.
+The "IQMEM" parameter for selecting the CPU buffer memory expansion function is 16-bit data.
 Set the bit 0 to one to use the extended functions.
-For more details, please refer to the chapter 2 "Preparation for Using Extended Function" in the CR800-R/CR800-Q series controller iQ Platform Supporting Extended Function Instruction Manual in Mitsubishi Electric FA Web page:
+For more details, please refer to the chapter 2 "Preparation for Using Extended Function" in the CR800-R/CR800-Q series controller iQ Platform Supporting Extended Function Instruction Manual on the Mitsubishi Electric FA website:

-When you have added a MELFA device, predefined tags will be added under the device.
+- When you have added a MELFA device, predefined tags will be added under the device.
 If you monitor these tags without the screens generated from Asset Builder, it is necessary for you to do the following steps with the engineering tool for MELSEC or MELFA.
-Please also refer to the CR800-R/CR800-Q series controller iQ Platform Supporting Extended Function Instruction Manual in Mitsubishi Electric FA Web page:
+Please also refer to the CR800-R/CR800-Q series controller iQ Platform Supporting Extended Function Instruction Manual on the Mitsubishi Electric FA website:

 References and Procedures